important to know our history--lest we forget! Two

 a statewide rally in Columbus on April 30, 1930, the

 when it was revived through the efforts mainly

 of Katharine Kennedy Brown.

 a meeting with the Ohio Republican State Central and Executive

 Committee to reactivate the organization.
-Katherine K. Brown
+Katharine K. Brown

 was elected President

 of the OFRW and served in that capacity until 1972.
 To see a 1944 Life

 goal was to educate women about the Republican Party and to

 encourage women to be active in the party.
 To be a member of the NFRW,